Skip to main content

 • “The music is on point, and the gameplay feels really smooth and fun.”

 • “I was really looking forward to this, but this was immensely disappointing.
 It's obviously unplaytested and incredibly overpriced.
 It needs to be fixed to even remotely justify the $50 it costs to get both the Halloween and Evil Dead arcade games.
-Some of the most finicky wall jumping; half the time it takes three or four attempts for the game to even register what you wanted to do.
-Most of the time, past level two, there are these large enemies off-screen that smash the ground and shake the whole screen.
+The wall jumping is finicky; half the time it takes three or four attempts for the game to even register what you wanted to do.
+Most of the time, past level two, there are large enemies off-screen that smash the ground and shake the whole screen.
 If you were touching anything, you will get flung around or knocked down.
 This makes the precision platforming a test of luck, not skill.
 It's obvious this was not playtested.
 I really wanted to push through, but it's not worth it and it's not any fun.
 The novelty of playing as these characters is cool, but they and the fans deserved a better game.
 Maybe in the future, on sale, it'll be worth a shot after patches to fix the gameplay and level design issues.”

 • “It hurts me to vote no for this, especially after putting in several hours of gameplay on it.”